• Skip to main content

 • Long Grain White Rice – do not use brown rice or sushi rice.

-• Cinnamon Stick will add warmth and spice.
+• Large Cinnamon Stick will add warmth and spice.
 Also consider adding a star anise or a couple of cloves.

-• Vanilla adds depth and flavor.
+• Vanilla Extract adds depth and flavor.

 As you can see, this recipe is VERY similar to arroz con leche but milkier.